knetikmedia/knetikcloud-csharp-net20-client/docs/UsersAddressesApi.md

             var apiInstance = new UsersAddressesApi();
             var userId = userId_example;  // string | The id of the user
-            var savedAddressResource = new ModelSavedAddressResource(); // ModelSavedAddressResource | The new address (optional)
+            var savedAddressResource = new SavedAddressResource(); // SavedAddressResource | The new address (optional)

             try
             {
                 // Create a new address
-                ModelSavedAddressResource result = apiInstance.CreateAddress(userId, savedAddressResource);
+                SavedAddressResource result = apiInstance.CreateAddress(userId, savedAddressResource);
                 Debug.WriteLine(result);
             }
             catch (Exception e)